Azurduy Municipality: Geography

 To the north Azurduy Municipality is bordered by Tarvita Municipality, also of Azurduy Province, and El Villar Municipality of Tomina Province; to the east by Hernando Siles Province, and to the west and south by Nor Cinti Province.
 There are 132 settlements in the municipality with thirty-six villages, of which only eight are accessible by road.

+Climate

 Economics

 The people are primarily employed in agriculture and livestock raising, although there is some mining.
 Major crops include corn, wheat, potatoes, barley and peppers.
 Sheep, cattle, goats, pigs, horses and poultry are raised.

 The people

 The people are predominantly indigenous citizens of Quechuan descent.

 Population

 The population of the municipality of Azurduy has not increased from 1992 to 2012.